-Greater trochanteric pain syndrome is a condition that causes pain over the outside of your upper thigh (or thighs).
+Greater trochanteric pain syndrome is a condition that causes pain over the outside of your upper thigh (or both thighs).
 The cause is usually due to inflammation or injury to some of the tissues that lie over the bony prominence (the greater trochanter) at the top of the thigh bone (femur).
-Tissues that lie over the greater trochanter include muscles, tendons, strong fibrous tissue (fascia), and bursae.

 The most common symptom is pain in your outer thigh and hip area.
 Many people find this pain to be a deep pain which may be aching or burning.
 The pain may become worse over time.

-The pain may be more intense when you are lying on your side, especially at night.
-The pain may also be made worse by doing exercise.
+The pain may be worse when you are lying on your side, especially at night.
+The pain may also be made worse by doing any exercise.
 You may find that you walk with a limp.

 Greater trochanteric pain syndrome often goes away (resolves) on its own over time.

 How is it diagnosed?